We are pioneering a new model

 for community-energizing journalism.

-Community newspapers are shriveling, and the trustworthy news coverage needed for civic and economic health is shriveling with them.
-Papers are dying far faster than digital news sites are taking root, hence a crucial pillar of democracy’s infrastructure is crumbling.
-And politically deceptive “pink slime” websites are rushing into the news desert vacuum.
+Community newspapers are shriveling, and the trustworthy news coverage crucial to local civic and economic life — the crucial seedbed of our imperiled democracy — is shriveling with them.
+Papers are dying far faster than digital news sites are being born, and news deserts are spreading from coast to coast.

 Vital Grassroots Community Institution